wolvi-lataniere/morpheus-serial/doc/blog.md

 Second step is to build the project is to create the hardware assembly according to the [Architecture](#architecture) diagram.

+- First, if you plan to use a _LM2596S_, you should [modify your power supply](https://github.com/wolvi-lataniere/morpheus-serial/blob/blog_post/doc/control_lm2596s_enable.md) to enable control input,
+- If you are using a variable regulator, **ENSURE ITS OUTPUT VOLTAGE IS SET TO 5.0V OR YOU WILL BURN YOUR PI**,
+- Then you should choose your support for the project (a breadboard, a prototyping PCB...),
+- Finally, you want to connect the boards according to the [Architecture](#architecture) schematic :
+   - The Pico is powered through a regulated uncontrolled (always on) 5V power regulator,
+   - The Pico controls the Pi switching power supply through its GPIO2 pin,
+   - The Pico USB port is connected to one of the Pi USB type A ports,
+   - The Pi is powered by its power input, connected to the controlled switching power supply,
+   - The whole system (both regulators inputs) is powered by your main power source, in the 6.5 to 12V range (12V power supply, battery...).

+At this point, this is probably a good time to setup your Pi with your Balena Account [creating a new fleet, add your device, and provision it](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/#create-a-fleet).

+*If you only want to use the inkyshot project, you also can [join the fleet](https://hub.balena.io/organizations/g_aurelien_valade/fleets/inkyshot-morpheus-edition) and skip the whole development part below.*

 **IMPORTANT NOTE: You should set the correct output voltage (5V) using a multimeter BEFORE connecting the supply to the Raspberry Pi.**

 #### 3. Adding the block to your project